kuiro5/kuiro5.github.io/content/now.md

 Still in San Francisco!

 ## Building
 Working on [Outline](https://heyoutline.com), specifically on giving users a single view of a community member across platforms through the munging of many disparate data sources.
-I've had a lot of luck with Elixir/Phoenix, I've been meaning to write more about it.
+I've had a lot of luck with [Elixir](https://elixir-lang.org/) and [Phoenix](https://www.phoenixframework.org/), I'm overdue for a post about it.

 ## Reading
 I've been reading a lot less this year, but I've recently found myself back in the groove and have been cycling through a few books: The Inner Game of Music, Why We Can't Wait, and The Need for Roots.